mmistakes/made-mistakes-jekyll/README.md

 To generate responsively sized images and necessary `<picture>` element markup use the `{% picture %}` tag.

 Original images should be placed in `images/_originals` to be converted into various sizes specified in `_config.yml`.
-Make sure ImageMagick is properly install for the Jekyll picture-tag plugin to work properly.
-Download the [Windows install binary](http://www.imagemagick.org/script/binary-releases.php#windows) or for Max OS X run `brew install imagemagick`.
+Make sure ImageMagick is installed for the Jekyll picture-tag plugin to work properly.
+Download the [Windows install binary](http://www.imagemagick.org/script/binary-releases.php#windows) or `brew install imagemagick` on Mac OS X.

 ### Local Development